Travelers changing flights in Kenya with transit periods of less than 3 days (72 hours) are able to leave the airport if they hold a transit visa.

 Nairobi National Park, a diverse range of flora and fauna

-Nairobi National Park provides visitors with the chance to see a huge range of wildlife, including endangered species.
+Nairobi National Park is one of the best Nationals Parks in Kenya and provides visitors with the chance to see a huge range of wildlife, including endangered species.

 How far is Nairobi National Park from Jomo Kenyatta International Airport?

 Nairobi National Park is located 8.6 miles (13.9 km) by road from Jomo Kenyatta International Airport.
 It takes approximately 37 minutes to reach the park by car.

 What can I expect to see at Nairobi National Park?